 a sore that bleeds or does not heal.

-month of ZELBORAF treatment.
-Factors that increase your risk of developing these cancers are being 65 years old or older,
+increase your risk of developing these cancers are being 65 years old or older, prior

 In addition, check your skin and tell your doctor right away about any changes.

 You may develop new melanomas while taking Zelboraf.
 These lesions are usually removed